 '''

-add force /testbench/dut/U SINEGEN/sine 1 0110011011001010
+add_force /testbench/dut/U_SINEGEN/sine_1 0110011011001010

 '''

 This command forces the value of sine_1 into a specific known condition, and can provide a repeating set of values to exercise the signal more vigorously, if needed.
-Refer to the Vivado Design Suite User Guide: Logic Simulation (UG900) for more information on using add force.
+Refer to the Vivado Design Suite User Guide: Logic Simulation (UG900) for more information on using add_force.

-4. Continue the simulation by clicking the Run All button ▶ a few more times.
+4. Continue the simulation by clicking the Run All button r a few more times.

-In the Waveform window, notice that the value of sine_1[15:0] is now set to the value specified by the add_force command, and this value is assigned to the output signal sine[19:0] since the value of sel is still 0.
+In the Waveform window, notice that the value of sine_1[15:0] is now set to the value specified by the add force command, and this value is assigned to the output signal sine[19:0] since the value of sel is still 0.

-Trace the sine 1 signal in the HDL source files, and identify the input for sine 1.
+Trace the sine_1 signal in the HDL source files, and identify the input for sine_1.

-- 5. In the Text Editor, right-click to open the popup menu, and select the Find in files option to search for sine 1. - 6.
-Select the Match whole word and Enabled design sources checkboxes, as shown in Figure 31, and click Find.
+- 5. In the Text Editor, right-click to open the popup menu, and select the Find in files option to search for sine_1. - 6.
+Select the Match whole word and Enabled design sources checkboxes, as shown in the following figure, and click Find.